enzodesena/sdn-matlab/README.md

 The conceptual work to develop SDN was carried out by all authors in [1] and [2].

-The Matlab software was written by Enzo De Sena while he was a PhD student at King's college London in 2010.
+The Matlab software in this repository was written by Enzo De Sena while he was a PhD student at King's college London in 2010.

 * **Enzo De Sena** - [desena.org](https://desena.org)